 Accidents happen, and the details of this accident are still being investigated.
 But there are times, especially, when companies find themselves under increasing pressure to do things quickly, and they skip steps that would help keep workers safe.
 While it’s not certain, it is quite possible the fire and the injuries occurred because the company took shortcuts in protecting its workers.

-If you or a loved one have been injured or killed because of a fire at an oil refinery, call the Texas Oil Refinery Injury Lawyers at Ramsey Hill LLP today.
+If you or a loved one have been injured or killed because of a fire at an oil refinery, call the Texas Oil Refinery Injury Lawyers at Hill Law Firm today.